Toenail Fungus Treatment in Guelph & Milton

 Home remedies, such as tea tree oil, are ineffective.
 Oral medication can cause other health issues, and topical treatments can take a long time to see results.

-Quite often, the easiest, quickest and most effective solution is to destroy fungus using light technology with medication therapy.
+Quite often, the easiest, quickest and most effective solution is to destroy toenail fungus is by using light technology with medication therapy.
 While the process zaps fungus, it preserves healthy tissue underneath the nail plate – encouraging recovery and nurturing the nail’s healthy growth.